 Modbus RTU is in this section because it is also the parent and predecessor of Modbus TCP/IP.
 Modbus RTU has also master-slave architecture and has been very reliable throughout its life.
 Its data is transmitted in messages with a 16-bit structure and it uses the RS-232 and RS-485 serial interfaces for communications.

 In this section, you will find the I2C and SPI brothers.
 They are similar because both are serial communication protocols with a clock signal (CLK), which means that the master (data sender) and slaves (data receivers) are coordinated and they both can have multiple slaves for one or several masters.

 The differences are basically in the connections or data cables.

 In the case of I2C, it only needs two cables to transmit data: the serial data cable (SDA) and the serial clock signal cable (SCL).
-I2C needs the slave address, so data can be correctly received by the choosen slave.
+I2C needs the slave address, so data can be correctly received by the chosen slave.

-SPI serial communication has a higher data transmition speed than I2C and it can be both half and full duplex.
-It has a wire for each clock and data lines, together with a select line for each slave, because it does not communicate the slaves with the address.
+SPI serial communication has a higher data transmission speed than I2C and it can be both half and full duplex.
+It has a wire for each clock and data line, together with a select line for each slave, because it does not communicate the slaves with the address.
 The master(s) send(s) data to the slaves with a chip selection of the wished data line and the master(s) can also receive data from the different slaves with another wired line.